zed0026/fahis-1/README.md

   - Access the UI via `http://localhost:3000` and keep the server on `http://localhost:5000`.
 - Port conflicts:
   - Set a different `PORT` env var when starting the server, e.g. `PORT=5050 npm start`.

 ---

+## Authentication

+- The server exposes `POST /api/login` for obtaining a JWT.
+- Use `node credential.js set <user> <pass>` to create the first user.
+- The React app shows a login screen.
+On success, the token is saved in `localStorage` as `c2_token`.
+- Socket.IO connections include the token in `auth.token`.

+---